Burlington Artificial Grass Installation Services

 Stormwater Management & MS4 Compliance for Impervious Surface Installation in Burlington

-Artificial grass is considered an impervious surface, requiring compliance with the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
-21).
-Projects must coordinate with the Massachusetts Department of Environmental Protection and local MS4 permit requirements.
-Drainage systems must connect to municipal storm sewers, and sites over 2,500–5,000 sq ft may require detention or retention basins.
-Erosion controls, such as silt fencing and stabilized entrances, are mandatory during construction.
-A long-term drainage maintenance plan is essential.
-Consider green infrastructure alternatives and consult U.S. Environmental Protection Agency Region 1 for guidance.
+Artificial grass is considered an impervious surface and must comply with MS4 permit requirements under the Clean Water Act.
+Coordination with the Massachusetts Department of Environmental Protection is required for impervious surface calculations and mitigation.
+Drainage systems must integrate with municipal storm sewers, and sites over 2,500–5,000 sq ft may require detention or retention features.
+During construction, erosion control measures such as silt fencing, sediment traps, and a stabilized entrance are mandatory.
+A long-term drainage maintenance plan should be established.
+Collaboration with U.S. Environmental Protection Agency Region 1 is recommended, and green infrastructure alternatives should be considered.

 Burlington Public Works Department